 We will mark absence due to illness as authorised unless Glapton Academy has a genuine concern about the authenticity of the illness.
-If the authenticity of the illness is in doubt, Glapton academy may ask the pupil's parent/carer to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+If the authenticity of the illness is in doubt, Glapton Academy may ask the pupil's parent/carer to provide medical evidence, such as, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.